- This event has passed.

 He has been active in the BC ARA including serving on the board of the Collision Repair Division with one a term as chair.

-Her career began with 12 years ownership of a collision repair facility, followed by a five year career in publishing, and most recently, she built CCIF into the great organization it is today.
-She is a regular contributor to industry publications, WIN volunteer, and an advocate for women in the collision repair business.
+Her career began with 12 years ownership of a collision repair facility, followed by five years in publishing.
+She was instrumental in restructuring CCIF and managed the program from 2014 – 2016.
+She has been a regular contributor to industry publications, and an advocate for women in the collision repair business.

 Halifax Marriott Harbourfront Hotel